-Figure 2-3.
-OLOGSS timing module overall system logic
+Figure 2-2 provides the overall system logic for the OLOGSS timing and economic module.
 As seen in the figure, there are two primary sources of resource data.
-The exploration module provides the well-level technical production from the undiscovered projects which may be discovered in the next thirty years.
+The exploration module provides the well-level technical production from the undiscovered projects that may be discovered in the next thirty years.
 It also determines the discovery order in which the projects will be evaluated by OLOGSS.
 The process module calculates the well-level technical production from known crude oil and natural gas fields, EOR and advanced secondary recovery (ASR) projects, and developing natural gas plays.

 OLOGSS determines the potential domestic production in three phases.
-As seen in Figure 2-3, the first phase is the evaluation of the known crude oil and natural gas fields using a decline curve analysis.
+As seen in Figure 2-2, the first phase is the evaluation of the known crude oil and natural gas fields using a decline curve analysis.
 As part of the analysis, each project is subject to a detailed economic analysis used to determine the economic viability and expected life span of the project.
 In addition, the model applies regional factors used for history matching and resource base coverage.
 The remaining resources are categorized as either exploration or EOR/ASR.
-Each year, the exploration projects are subject to economic analysis which determines their economic viability and profitability.
+Each year, the exploration projects are subject to economic analysis that determines their economic viability and profitability.